hansroh/skitai/README.rst

 *New in version 0.26.10*
 *Availabe only on Python 3.5+*

-'was' can work as an event bus using app.listen () - was.broadcast () pair.
+'was' can work as an event bus using app.on_broadcast () - was.broadcast () pair.
 Let's assume that an users.py app handle only user data, and another photo.py app handle only photos of users.

 .. code:: python